RT-Thread/packages/README_en.md

 ![env4](figures/env4.png)

-Note that the ‘SConscript’ file is only used when packing the source code by moving it to the package source folder.
+Note that the `SConscript` file is only used when packing the source code by moving it to the package source folder.
 It doesn’t have to exist in the index folder after the packing process.

 ## Revise package.json File